Azathothas/Stars/README.md

 - [Stebalien/tempfile](https://github.com/Stebalien/tempfile) – Temporary file library for rust
 - [Strawberry-Foundations/spkg](https://github.com/Strawberry-Foundations/spkg) – spkg is a package manager that downloads the source code from the official sources, and then compiles it specifically for your device
 - [SuperCuber/dotter](https://github.com/SuperCuber/dotter) – A dotfile manager and templater written in rust 🦀
+- [Syntrait/splinux](https://github.com/Syntrait/splinux) – A tool for splitting the screen on Linux, and passing inputs to them
 - [Systemcluster/staticfilemap](https://github.com/Systemcluster/staticfilemap) – Procedural macro to embed files during compilation with optional compression
 - [Systemcluster/wrappe](https://github.com/Systemcluster/wrappe) –  Packer for creating self-contained single-binary applications from executables and directories.
 Distribute your application without the need for an installer, with smaller file size and faster startup than many alternatives 📦
 - [TheAlgorythm/zsplit](https://github.com/TheAlgorythm/zsplit) – Split text into multiple files by line